luontola/retrolambda/README.md

 backporting tools](http://en.wikipedia.org/wiki/Java_backporting_tools)
 that may let you go down to Java 1.4.

-Android developers may also use Retrolambda.
-Serge Zaitsev has written [an article about how to do it](http://zserge.com/blog/android-lambda.html).
+Android developers may also use Retrolambda to take advantage of the Java 8 features on Android.
+Serge Zaitsev has written [an article about it](http://zserge.com/blog/android-lambda.html) and there is a [Gradle plugin](#gradle-plugin) which makes it easy.

 User Guide